How to Find a Mentor for Career Preparation

 What Is a Professional Mentor’s Value in Career Preparation?

-MTD, a professional-development organization, describes the ideal mentor as an active participant in the student’s growth and skills development.
-A hallmark of an effective mentor is the ability to introduce students to networks that can cultivate and advance their professional ambitions.
+A hallmark of an effective mentor is the ability to introduce students to professional networks that can cultivate and advance their career ambitions.
+Career mentoring is meant to help students:

 Online students working through a project with their mentor.